dart-atom/dart/_posts/2014-01-03-getting-started.md

 In addition to quick fixes, the plugin can also perform some automated code transformations.
 These include a rename refactoring, available from the context menu or via `option-shift-r`.
-Also, the ability to automatically organize import directives, available by the `'organize directives'` command or `option-⌘-o`.
-And the ability to format a Dart source file, through the `'dart format'` command or the `option-⌘-b` key binding.
+Also, the plugin has the ability to automatically organize import directives, available by the `'organize directives'` command or `option-cmd-o`.
+Additionally, you can format a Dart source code using the `'dart format'` command or the `option-cmd-b` key binding.

 ## Diagnosing analysis server issues